General Knowledge Quizzes

 13 / 20

-13. How many legs does a spider have?
+13. How many days are in a week?

 14 / 20